Vacuum birefringence and the polarized X-ray emission from a radio magnetar

-We test our qualitative picture presented above with detailed modeling of the radio and X-ray pulse and polarization properties.
-The observed S-shaped sweep of the radio PA across the time and frequency averaged 2.5--4.0\,GHz profile in Figure~\ref{fig:phase-resolved} (top) is consistent with the rotating vector model (RVM) for a pure dipolar field geometry \cite{Radhakrishnan1969ApL}.
-We recover a magnetic and spin axes that are offset by only $\alpha = 2.4\degree^{+1.4}_{-1.2}$, along with the angle between the spin axis and our line of sight of $\zeta = 5.2\degree^{+3.2}_{-2.6}$; this constitutes an aligned rotator viewed close to the spin axis.
-Under the simplifying assumption that the open field lines above the polar cap are fully illuminated, this combination of the magnetic and viewing geometry along with the high pulse duty cycle suggest the radio emission originates around $330^{+521}_{-245}$\,km above the NS surface (Methods).
-This height is less than $1\%$ of the light cylinder, and thus the absolute radio pulse phase accurately describes a magnetic pole crossing.
-We can combine these constraints on the geometry with detailed modeling of the X-ray intensity, Stokes $Q/I$, and $U/I$ profiles using the atmospheric radiative transfer Monte Carlo simulation, {\sl MAGTHOMSCATT} \cite{Barchas-2021-MNRAS,Dinh-2025-ApJ}, to interpret the IXPE measurements.
+The observed S-shaped sweep of the radio PA across the time and frequency averaged 2.5--4.0\,GHz profile (Figure~\ref{fig:phase-resolved}, top panel) is consistent with the rotating vector model (RVM) for a dipolar magnetic field geometry \cite{Radhakrishnan1969ApL}, and is well fit by this model, yielding a nearly aligned rotator viewed close to the spin axis (Extended Figure~\ref{fig:radioposteriors}); see Figure~\ref{fig:geometry} for a schematic of the geometry.
+We recover a magnetic and spin axes that are offset by $\alpha = 3.4\degree^{+1.3}_{-1.2}$, along with the angle between the spin axis and our line of sight of $\zeta = 7.5\degree^{+3.0}_{-2.6}$.
+Under the simplifying assumption that the open field lines above the polar cap are fully illuminated, this combination of the magnetic and viewing geometry along with the high pulse duty cycle suggest the radio emission originates around $692^{+654}_{-400}$\,km above the NS surface (Methods).
+This height is less than $1\%$ of the light cylinder, indicating that the absolute radio pulse phase accurately describes a magnetic pole crossing.